F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 We can only guess what trajectory Schumacher’s career would have taken had he joined the Williams or the McLarens team.
 Maybe, he would have won more championships or perhaps not.
 We will never know.

-But one thing is for sure, Michael would have been the most sought-after driver during his career.
+But one thing is for sure, Schumacher would have been the most sought-after driver during his career.
 It was just the Benetton and the Ferrari teams which eventually got to work with him.

 © 2020 S K